This consultation is now closed as of 10 December 2017.

 What are eligibility criteria?

-Eligibility criteria are the indicators describing the impact of the caring role on the carer and what level of advice and support the carer may access.
+Eligibility criteria are the indicators describing the pressure of the caring role on the carer and what level of advice and support the carer may access.
 The East Dunbartonshire eligibility criteria are based on best practice as developed by the National Carer Organisations and aim to:

 - support the health and wellbeing of the carer by identifying their personal needs and outcomes